Why Use Vetiver

 Can be used to phytoremediate and bioaccumulate nitrogen, phosphorous, metals, antibiotics from grey and black water, either in reedbed or bunded systems or floated on pontoons and grown hydroponically.

-A propagation pictorial guide for the subtropics can be found here.
+A Propagation and Planting pictorial guide for the subtropics can be found here.

 A Frequently Asked Questions document can be found here.